dannyhope/uxbrighton/_posts/2022-08-09-speed-matching.md

 ### **What happens after I've been paired up?**

 * Comit to meeting with your mentor/ee for at least one hour per month (virtually or face to face) until April 2023.
-You could use this time to work towards your goal.
+You could use this time to work towards your goal!
 * Get support and advice at mentor and mentee drop-in's.
 * Join the community in April at the end of program celebration. 🎉